 Benefits of Dental Implants

-Whether it’s one tooth or a mouthful, the dentists at Elmbrook Family Dental can replace a single tooth or an entire arch!
+Whether it’s one tooth or a mouthful, the dentists at Elmbrook Family Dental can use implants to help patients dealing with any degree of tooth loss:

 Missing Multiple Teeth

 If you’re missing multiple teeth in a row, a dental bridge can be fitted with implants to replace them all simultaneously.
 Only two implants are needed to hold a restoration that restores three or four teeth.
 To make this work, an implant is fitted on either side of the prosthetic to act as an anchor, instead of using natural teeth like a traditional bridge.
 If your missing teeth are not consecutive but instead, spread out along a row, we can also create an implant partial that works similarly to a puzzle piece and traditional partial, only instead of metal clasps, it attaches to dental implants.